Azure/typespec-azure/packages/typespec-client-generator-core/multipart_api_design.md

 export interface multipartOptionsType {
   isNameDefined: boolean; // whether name is defined in Typespec.
 For multipart/mixed, name may not be defined for some parts
   isFilePart: boolean; // whether this part is for file
-  multi: boolean; // whether this part is multi in request payload
+  isMulti: boolean; // whether this part is multi in request payload
   headers: HeaderProperty[]; // relates to custom header filename?: SdkModelPropertyTypeBase;
   contentType?: SdkModelPropertyTypeBase;